corrad1nho/qomui/README.md

 - protection against DNS leaks/ipv6 leaks
 - iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
 - allow applications to bypass the VPN tunnel - to watch Netflix for example
-- experimental support for Wireguard
+- experimental support for WireGuard
 - command-line interface

 ### Screenshots